Updated on April 19th, 2022

 Painting beehives is the most common way to protect pine boxes from weather damage.
-Rain, snow, and sun eventually rot unprotected wood.
+Rain, snow, and sun rot unprotected wood.
 As a result, cracks may appear, and joints separate.
-Several types of coating protect wood, but painting beehives is a simple and inexpensive way to extend their useful lives.
+Several types of coating can protect the wood.
+But, painting beehives is a simple and inexpensive way to extend their useful lives.

 Affiliate Disclosure: BeekeepingForNewbies.com is owned by Firefly Fields, LLC (“Firefly”), a Wyoming limited liability company.
 Fireflly is a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate we earn from qualifying purchases.
 This site also participates in other affiliate programs and is compensated for referring traffic and business to these companies.